Sex Addiction Counseling

 If you or a loved one is ready to seek counseling for sex addiction, there are a few things to keep in mind to set yourself up for success.

-• Find someone who makes you feel comfortable: To recover from sex addiction, patients must feel safe being vulnerable with a therapist.
+- Find someone who makes you feel comfortable: To recover from sex addiction, patients must feel safe being vulnerable with a therapist.
 You may be less likely to commit to recovery if you don’t feel safe or comfortable with a particular therapist.
-Be willing to try a few therapists initially to find someone you mesh with.
+Be willing to try a few therapists initially to find someone with whom you connect.

-• Practical appointment times: If your therapy sessions occur at an unpleasant or inconvenient time to your existing schedule, you will be more likely to skip attending, or the session may not be productive.
-Let the therapist’s office know what times work best for your schedule so you can regularly attend.
+- Practical appointment times: If your therapy sessions occur at an inconvenient time in your existing schedule, you are more likely to skip attending, or the session may not be productive.
+Please let the therapist’s office know what times work best for your schedule so you can attend regularly.

-• Know the cost and plan to invest in your recovery: The price of therapy is often a huge barrier to entry for many sex addicts.
-If you have health insurance, check what your co-pays for mental healthcare are and what out-of-pocket costs may be.
-Some offices may have payment options or can recommend low-cost community options if cost prevents you from attending therapy.
+- Know the cost and plan to invest in your recovery: The price of therapy is often a huge barrier to entry for many sex addicts.
+If you have health insurance, check your co-pays for mental healthcare and any potential out-of-pocket costs.
+Some offices may offer payment options or recommend low-cost community resources if cost prevents you from attending therapy.

 Seeking Counseling for Sex Addiction

-If you or a loved one is ready to seek counseling for sex addiction, many providers are ready to help you begin the path to recovery.
-You can get started by talking to your healthcare provider about your symptoms and what treatment options may best suit your unique needs.
+If you or a loved one is ready to seek counseling for sex addiction, many providers are prepared to help you begin the path to recovery.
+You can get started by discussing your symptoms with your healthcare provider to determine the best treatment options for your unique needs.

 Another option is to try SAMHSA’s online treatment locator or 1-877-726-4727 (HELP); they can provide a list of sex addiction treatment centers in your area so you can find the best option for you or your loved one.